mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 When you notice that several of the author's mistakes fit the same pattern, don't flag  every single instance.
 You don't want to spend your time writing the same note 25 times, and the author certainly doesn't want to read 25 duplicate notes.

-If you see a pattern repeat two or three times, it's fine to call out each occurrence.
-Anything more than that, just ask the author to fix the pattern rather than every particular instance.
+It's fine to call out individual occurrences when the pattern only recurs two or three times.
+For anything more than that, just ask the author to fix the pattern rather than every particular instance.

 >Function names should have an underscore if they're not part of the module's public interface.
 >(ditto throughout)